 We are asking you to join a research study.

-Study activities may include: behavioral tasks and self-report questionnaires.
+Study activities may include: behavioral tasks, conversations, and self-report questionnaires.

 Your involvement will sometimes involve multiple sessions, with each session not expected to last longer than two hours, and with much shorter sessions being typical.